springfall2008/batpred/docs/customisation.md

 See the Predbat mode setting as above for basic calculation options

+**switch.predbat_calculate_regions** (_expert mode_) When True the a second pass of the initial thresholds is calculated in 4 hour regions before forming the detailed plan.
+Is True by default but can be turned off in expert mode.

 **switch.predbat_calculate_fast_plan** (_expert mode_) When True the plan is calculated with a limited number of windows to make calculations faster.
 When False (default) all windows are considered but planning will take a little longer but be more accurate.